fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-The expression is true when label matches given regex.
+The expression is true when label matches given regular expression.

 </dd>
 <dt>not</dt>